UN0wen/Foxy-4-Web-Server/README.md

 + `<HandleName>` [String]: The name of the handler, used to register the handler with the server
 + `<args>`: Any number of argument lines that the request handler can parse.
 One such example is `root <root_path>;`.

 In the configuration file, all paths are assumed to be directory paths.
-If they are not e.g. `/static` instead of `/static/`, they should be turned into one by using `is_quoted()`.
+If they are not e.g. `/static` instead of `/static/`, they should be turned into one by using `utility::is_quoted()`.

 #### Registering your handler with the dispatcher and data collector